Heads wear badge of protest against the English Bac

 "The biggest concern I have is the way in which the subjects in the English Bac have been decided upon.
 Who decided?

-"I'm not gearing up my curriculum for it, but I'm making young people aware that it's out there because it could close doors in the future."'I love it'
+"I'm not gearing up my curriculum for it, but I'm making young people aware that it's out there because it could close doors in the future."

 Speaking to delegates at the conference on Friday, Education Secretary Michael Gove defended the introduction of the English Bac, saying it would raise the level of expectation on pupils.